bagisto/laravel-data-faker/README.md

 This module allows you to generate fake data that can be populated into the database during development for testing purposes.

+* user can create fake data from terminal.
 * The user can create Product fake data.
-* The user can create Users fake data.
+* The user can create Customers fake data.
 * The user can create some Category fake data.
 * The user can create Product Category fake data.